List of ingredients and their benefits

 Benefits

 Raspberry for circulation: Raspberry purée contains sulfur, which helps to counteract inflammation and promotes circulation.
-Go to Toner
+Recipe for Toner

 Roman-chamomile essential oil

 Orange and Roman-chamomile oils to help relax infants: Orange and Roman-chamomile essential oils have a relaxing effect on babies when added to an aromatherapy lamp and placed in the nursery.
-Go to Baby Oil
+Recipe for Baby Oil

 Chamomile for skin inflammation: Both Roman (Anthemis nobilis) and German (Matricaria recutica) chamomile are rich in antibacterial and analgesic volatile oils.
 Use either form of chamomile to relieve such skin inflammations as eczema and psoriasis.
-Go to Herbal Baths
+Recipe for Herbal Baths

 Roman-chamomile essential oil for very sensitive teeth: Roman-chamomile essential oil has a very relaxing, anti inflammatory effect that is especially good for small children who have irritation and pain from teething.
-Go to Mouthwash
+Recipe for Mouthwash

 rose geranium essential oil